FAQs

 Can I bring a picnic?

-You are very welcome to bring a picnic and our café and snack bar are open for any additional food or drink you may need during your visit.
+You are very welcome to bring a picnic and our café and snack bar are open for any additional food or drink you may need during your visit, there is plenty of outdoor seating options for pic nics.

 Is there indoor seating if it is raining?

-Unfortunately, due to the nature of the terrain, we are not wheelchair friendly but please do contact reception for details on wheelchair accessibility.
+Unfortunately, due to the nature of the terrain, we are not very wheelchair accessible, but please contact reception for details on wheelchair accessibility as we are very happy to help as much as we can if you are visiting and have accessibility needs.
 We offer free entry for all wheelchair users and their carers.
 An accessible toilet is available across a gravel courtyard and free blue badge parking is available near the entrance.

 Is car parking free?